 How does an air conditioner work?

 Included among the components that make up a central air system is a condensing unit which is located outside the home.
 The condensing unit contains the air conditioner condenser coils, the compressor, and the condenser fan motor.
 The evaporator coils, or “cooling coils”, are located inside the home and are mounted on the top of a furnace or air handler.
 The compressor acts as a pump, compressing refrigerant in gas form into the condenser coils where the gas is condensed into a hot liquid.
-The condenser coils dissipate the heat as the liquid travels through them and the fan blade is used to assist the coils in this process.
+The condenser coils dissipate the heat as the liquid travels through them and the air conditioner fan blade is used to assist the coils in this process.
 Once the refrigerant has passed through the condenser coils, it travels to the evaporator coils located on the furnace or air handler.
 As the refrigerant liquid enters the coils, it expands into a gas which makes the coils cold.
 The gas flows through the coils to a suction line attached to the compressor.
 The coolant is pumped through the compressor, and the cooling process continues.

 It’s important to keep the condenser clean.
 If leaves or other debris clog the coils, the heat will not be dissipated properly and the system will not function efficiently.
-You can use a garden hose to clean the coils by spraying from the inside of the unit out, and there are several commercial condenser coil cleaners for a deeper clean.
+You can use a garden hose to clean the coils by spraying from the inside of the condensing unit out, and there are several commercial condenser coil cleaners for a deeper clean.

-Replacing the fan blade
+Replacing the air conditioner fan blade

-If the air conditioner or condensing unit is noisy, or if the fan blade is damaged, then you will need to replace the blade.
-Make sure that the power is disconnected from the unit, either at the circuit breaker or disconnect box.
+If the air conditioner or condensing unit is noisy, or if the fan blade is damaged, then you will need to replace the AC blade.
+Make sure that the power is disconnected from the unit, either at the circuit breaker or the disconnect box.
 Remove all the screws securing the grille at the top of the unit and flip the grill to expose the motor and fan blade.
 You may also need to remove a panel and clips to have enough slack in the motor wires.
 Use an adjustable wrench to loosen the set screw on the fan blade and pull the blade off of the motor shaft.

-When you’re ready to install the new blade, make sure the set screw is loose enough to slide the blade onto the shaft.
+When you’re ready to install the new air conditioner fan blade, make sure the set screw is loose enough to slide the blade onto the shaft.
 Align the set screw with the flat section of the motor shaft and tighten the screw.
 Realign the grille, motor, and blade, and secure it with the screws.
 Make sure you secure the motor wires and reinstall any panels as necessary.